 The majority of available credit is used for cash advances or merchandise that is easily convertible to cash (e.g., electronics equipment or jewelry); or

-The customer fails to make the first payment or makes an initial payment but no subsequent payments.
+The account owner fails to make the first payment or makes an initial payment but no subsequent payments.

 A covered account is used in a manner that is not consistent with established patterns of activity on the account.
 There is, for example: